hurlbertlab/dietdatabase/diet_data_instructions.md

     nearest 0.001**.
 If a value is reported as "<0.01", then **DO NOT ENTER the "<" sign** but instead, enter one half of the upper limit reported (in this example, 0.005).

-7. Typically, you will be inserting your rows of data into the middle of the diet database in the section for the relevant Family.
-If you are working in Excel, simply select the row above which you would like to insert the new data, and then highlight downward as many rows as you will be inserting.
-Right click "Insert" and you should have the appropriate number of blank rows in which to enter or paste your new data.

-8. When entering information on the prey, try to fill in all of the higher taxonomic level information above the taxonomic level reported.
+7. When entering information on the prey, try to fill in all of the higher taxonomic level information above the taxonomic level reported.
 For example, if the prey category reported is the Order "Coleoptera" (i.e. beetles), then you would also fill in "Animalia", "Arthropoda", and "Insecta" for the Prey_Kingdom, Prey_Phylum, and Prey_Class fields.
 You can verify this information by pasting